mberk/rss-euro-2020-prediction-competition/README.md

 ## Making a Submission

 * An example submission file can be found here: [submission-template.csv](submission-template.csv)
-* Entrants should email a zip file to statisticsinsport@rss.org.uk that contains the submission file along with the code used to generate it that is clearly commented with the data used and where it can be obtained from
+* Entrants should email a zip file to statisticsinsport@rss.org.uk that contains the submission file along with the code and data used to generate it
+* If the zip file exceeds 10 megabytes then please do not submit the data but instead clearly comment the code with what data was used and where it can be obtained from.
+If the submission relies on scraped data and this is too large to be included then the scraping code must be included instead
-* When making a submission please indicate whether entering as a team or individual and your name or team name as appropriate
+* When making a submission please indicate whether entering as a team or individual and your name or team name and team members' names as appropriate

 ## Questions?